tdrv77/provable-giveaway-bot/README.md

 - Run `pip install -r requirements.txt` and wait for it to install required packages.
 - Run `python3 manage.py migrate` to apply database schemas.
 - Finally, run `python3 run.py` to run the bot.
-- *Optional* Run `python3 manage.py runserver` to run the bot's Admin Panel where its data is display cool and all.
+- *Optional* Run `python3 manage.py runserver` to run the bot's Admin Panel where its data is displayed cool and all.
 (You will need to create a superuser account using `python3 manage.py createsuperuser` to login into the Admin Panel.)

 ## Commands
 ### Giveaway Commands